What to do if you are turned down for a benefit

 Claim Universal Credit (UC)

+This is a new benefit in some areas.
 For some people, it has replaced other means tested benefits (JSA, ESA & IS and also Tax Credits and Housing Benefit).
+Once you have claimed under UC it is unlikely you can claim any other benefit – get advice.
 The medical assessments are the same as those for ESA.

 If you are getting ESA in the ‘work related activity group’ and feel that you should be in the ‘Support Group’.